craigmarksmith/qwilr/README.md

 Challenges:
-Stocks can be sold at a fraction of a cent.
+- Stocks can be sold at a fraction of a cent.
+- this.setState sometimes takes time to respond, so sometimes setting the localstorage from the state in addToBalance didn't work